 HIV testing requires written informed consent which must be preceded by an explanation of the test, its purposes, potential uses, limitations and the meaning of results.
 It is the responsibility of the physician or designee to provide for the informed consent discussion.
 Pretest counseling must also be provided.
 Pretest counseling involves making information available to the individual about measures for prevention of exposure to transmission.

-Such counseling may be provided either by clinical institutions in the case of an exposure during clinical experiences, by the Allegheny County Health Department.
+Such counseling may be provided either by clinical institutions in the case of an exposure during clinical experiences or by the physician or designee.
 Follow-up testing and counseling will be provided by the testing agency in accordance with their policies and procedures.
 Without the express written authorization of the individual, results of testing may not be disclosed except as provided for in Pennsylvania's Confidentiality of HIV Related Information Act (the Act) effective February 27, 1991.
 Subsequent disclosure of HIV related information by such persons is prohibited unless authorized by the individual or permitted by the Act.

 Participation in Care of Infected Patients

 Since nurses provide "services with respect for human dignity and the uniqueness of the client, unrestricted by considerations of social and economic status, personal attributes, or the nature of health problems" (ANA Code of Ethics for Nurses with Interpretive Statements, 2001), faculty or students may not refuse to participate in the care of infected patients or any other type of patient.
 Under unusual circumstances (such as open lesions or weeping dermatitis or immunosuppressed) this ethical mandate may be reconsidered; health care workers with open lesions or weeping dermatitis should refrain from all direct patient care and from handling equipment until the condition resolves.